WordPress PluginGo Pro! Developer Docs Download

 This is where this handy little plugin comes in:

-The advanced sidebar menu creates a standard widget that can be dragged into a widget area like any other.
+The advanced sidebar menu creates normal widgets that can be added into a widget area like any other.
 Once on the page it will display only the pages that are parents of the page you are currently on or children of the top level parent of the page you are currently on.
 I know this sound like a mouthful.

 Here is an example: